conigs/keyforgerules.github.io/README.md

 makes all necessary decisions for all card abilities or timing conflicts that need to resolve during their turn.

+### ADJASCENT

+When a creature card refers to a game element as being “adjacent” to that creature or being played “adjacent” to that creature, it is referring to a card being in or being played into the position to the immediate right or immediate left of that creature.

+See also “Neighboring”

+### ALPHA

+When a card has the Alpha keyword, it can only be played if you haven’t played, used, or discarded any other cards during step 3 of your turn.

 ### ÆMBER
 Æmber is tracked by Æmber tokens, and is used to forge keys.